Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Introduction

-Usually, finite-memory NEs for these games are given by strategies whose size depends on the arena (e.g.,~\cite{DBLP:conf/lfcs/BrihayePS13,DBLP:conf/fossacs/Ummels08,DBLP:journals/jcss/BrihayeBGT21}).
-These constructions consequently do not generalise to infinite arenas.
+In finite arenas, it has also been shown that finite-memory NEs are guaranteed to exist in the games we consider (e.g.,~\cite{DBLP:conf/lfcs/BrihayePS13,DBLP:conf/fossacs/Ummels08,DBLP:journals/jcss/BrihayeBGT21}).
+However, existing constructions yield finite-memory NEs whose memory has a size that depends on the size of the arena.
+Therefore, these constructions do not directly generalise to infinite arenas.
 The main idea of these approaches is as follows.
-First, one shows that there exist plays resulting from NEs with a \textit{finite representation}, e.g., a lasso.
+First, one shows that there exist plays resulting from NEs with a finite representation, typically, a lasso.
 This play is then encoded in a Mealy machine.
-If some player is inconsistent with the play, the other players switch to a (finite-memory) \textit{punishing strategy} to sabotage the deviating player; this enforces the stability of the equilibrium.
-This punishing mechanism is inspired by the proof of the folk theorem for NEs in repeated games~\cite{Fri71,OR94}.
+If some player deviates from the play, the other players switch to a (finite-memory) punishing strategy to sabotage the deviating player; this enforces the stability of the equilibrium.
+This punishment mechanism is inspired by the proof of the folk theorem for NEs in repeated games~\cite{Fri71,OR94}.

 \subparagraph*{Contributions.} Our contributions are twofold.
 First, we present constructions for \textit{finite-memory} NEs for reachability, shortest-path, safety, Büchi and co-Büchi games that apply to arbitrary arenas, bypassing the finite-arena requirement that is central in existing approaches.
 More precisely, for these types of games, we show that from any NE, we can derive another NE where all strategies are finite-memory and such that the objectives satisfied by the outcome of original NE also are by the outcome of the derived NE, without increasing their cost for shortest-path games.
 In other words, our constructions are general and can be used to \textit{match or improve any NE cost profile}.